5 Tips for Choosing a Property Manager

 Share on Google+

-Private landlords have a very busy life, taking control of their property, the tenants inside, rent and maintenance to name a few of their responsibilities.
-Buy-to-Let is no laughing matter, it requires time and effort to be able to reap the benefits.
+Private landlords have a very busy life, taking control of their property, the tenants inside, rent, and maintenance, to name a few of their responsibilities.
+Buy-to-let is no laughing matter; it requires time and effort to reap the benefits.

-Some landlords turn to their local lettings agents, praying that these professionals will take some of the stress from them.
+Some landlords turn to their local lettings agents, praying that these professionals will relieve some of their stress.
 And they do… for a price.

 But, now the Tenant Fees Ban has come into force, many landlords will be looking to self-manage as they can’t afford the inevitable price increase for property management through letting agents.

-Why this seems like a good way to avoid the ban, many landlords may not be well enough equipped to deal with their properties on their own.
-Managing your own property requires time, effort and know-how.
+This seems like a good way to avoid the ban.
+Many landlords may not be well enough equipped to manage their properties independently.
+Managing your own property requires time, effort, and know-how.

-As much as landlords wish they could do it all, the reality is that 1 in 5 landlords find it ‘impossible’ to keep up with constant regulation changes and overall property management.
-They struggle to keep on top of the various requirements of a private landlord, especially when many have a full time job to work as well.
+As much as landlords wish they could do it all, the reality is that one in five find it ‘impossible’ to keep up with constant regulation changes and overall property management.
+They struggle to keep up with the various requirements of a private landlord, especially when many have a full-time job to work.

 But before you rush off and hire the next property manager you see, here are a few handy tips to help you choose the best company for you.